lancecasselman/photo-shoot-scheduler/APP-DESCRIPTION.md

 - Portfolio showcases with your best work
 - SEO-optimized for local discovery

-### 📱 **Native Mobile Apps**
-- iOS and Android apps for on-the-go management
-- Upload photos directly from shoots
-- Manage sessions from anywhere
-- Push notifications keep you connected
-- Offline mode with automatic sync

 ### 🛡️ **Enterprise-Grade Storage**
 - Cloudflare R2 integration for unlimited scalability
 - Automatic backup of all photos including RAW files